tarides/ocaml-platform-installer/README.md

 - Finally, it installs all tools from the local binary repository.

 Note that this mechanism makes `opam` fully aware of `ocaml-platform`’s installed package.

+## Roadmap

+You can read a high-level specification for the OCaml Platform [here](./doc/spec.md).
+Our current plan is to release an installer for the Platform tools in sync with OCaml 5.